iambrunoromano/design-patterns/README.md

   <summary>Click to know more about the Builder</summary>

-Identify the classes which requires numerous step-by-step initialization of fields and nested objects and the relative long constructor:
+Identify the classes which require numerous step-by-step initialization of fields and nested objects and the relative long constructor:

 ```